fastrodev/fastro/index.md

 To see all features and examples, please check out [features and examples](https://fastro.dev/docs/features.html).

 ## Getting Started

+There is a very simple template that you can change according to your needs.

-Go to [the manual](https://fastro.dev/docs/) to install command line interface and create a project.
+To install command line interface and create a initial project, please go to [the manual](https://fastro.dev/docs/).

 ## Serverless Demo